-Where English and maths are required, PAL will need evidence of attainment.
+PAL needs evidence of English and maths attainment.
 Please check with the EPA team via info@professionalassessment.co.uk if you do not know which qualifications are accepted, or which level is required.
 Evidence must be in the form of a certificate.